High-fidelity entanglement and coherent multi-qubit mapping in an atom array: Methods

 \textbf{DC electric field}: Constant detuning errors due to measured electric field gradient.
 To deduce the gate-error result averaged over the array, detuning is sampled from a uniform distribution in the range observed in Fig.~\ref{SMfig4}

-To assess the expected gate fidelity, we simulate its performance on 1000 $m$-qubit Haar-random input states.
+To assess the expected gate fidelity, we simulate its performance on 1000 instances of $m$-qubit Haar-random input states.
 For the loss-detected case, fidelities are computed after renormalizing the state within the $m$-qubit manifold.
 The results are shown in Extended Data Fig.~\ref{SMfig5}, where we find a total error of \InFidelityCZTheory{} without loss detection and \InFidelityCZTheoryLossdetected{} with loss detection.
-Both theory values deviate by approximately \InFidelityCZTheoryExpDescrepancy{} from experiment.
+While we also examined the effect of tweezer position fluctuation, we find in the highly-blockaded regime, the related position error is several orders lower than the other quoted errors, therefore omitting it from the Figure.

+The resulting theory values deviate by approximately \InFidelityCZTheoryExpDescrepancy{} from experiment for both before and after loss detection.
 We hypothesize that the remaining discrepancy is likely due to imperfect convergence of the empirical optimization.
 In the theoretical modeling of the optimization, we numerically observe slow convergence of the gate fidelity at the 0.1\% level.
 We leave further investigation of this effect to future work.